 1. Waterproof trousers and jacket.
 Must be fully waterproof with taped seams (wind / showerproof not acceptable).
 The jacket must have a hood.
 There is a current trend to ‘go lighter’ but we would prefer you to ‘go safer’ and carry items which can withstand the worst conditions.

-*each year people laugh at the fact that emergency base layers must be sealed and not used during the event.
-It’s very simple, if you are forced to stop due to an emergency and you are already wearing your spare base layers (which are now likely to be soaking wet), then you may quickly find yourself in trouble.
+If you are forced to stop due to an emergency and you are already wearing your ‘spare’ base layers (which are now likely to be soaking wet), then you may quickly find yourself in trouble.
 You therefore must carry an emergency set, which stay packed away, unless an emergency presents itself.

-5. Compass – know how to simply orientate a map and locate your position, should your electronic devices fail.
+5. Compass and know how to simply orientate a map and locate your position, should your electronic devices fail.

 8. Head torch and spare batteries or spare head torch.